 equipment, cardiac scoring provides for computer tomography in a noninvasive

 method to evaluate the potential for cardiac disease, especially for those

 at high-risk for heart disease.
 A radiologist will provide a detailed

 cardiac scoring report to the ordering physician and the patient.
 A physician

 order is required for Cardiac Scoring; please contact your physician to

 request an order prior to scheduling.

 Cardiac scores are generally not covered by insurance.
-The cost of Cardiac
+Please contact us

 Computed Tomography (CT Scan)

 Computed tomography (sometimes referred to as computed axial tomography